greiginsydney/captureKNX/docs/troubleshooting.md

 Search for occurrences of the text "unzip_topo_archive".
 This is logged each time the script is launched.
 Here are the three possible messages:

 #### unzip_topo_archive: No topology file found
 Whoops.
-This is *probably* a fatal error: you've forgotten to copy the project file across, so captureKNX (and KNXDClient) don't know how to interpret the telegrams being received.
+This is *probably* a fatal error: you've forgotten to copy the project file across, so captureKNX (and KNXDclient) don't know how to interpret the telegrams being received.
 Worst case: all telegrams are being discarded.

 (If you've previously copied a file across and the script's already unzipped it to extract 0.xml and project.xml, its absence won't be fatal.)